vitessio/website/content/en/docs/22.0/user-guides/operating-vitess/backup-and-restore/backup_and_restore_local.md

 ### Restore From Backup

-To restore your backups for the customer keyspace and its shards, you can use the provided script to easily initiate the restoration process.
+To restore your backups for the `customer` keyspace and its shards, you can use the provided script to easily initiate the restoration process.
 The backups will be restored from the local machine where they were saved.

 Run the script to initiate the restoration process:
 ```bash
 ./403_restore_from_backup.sh
 ```
-This will start the restoration process for the customer keyspace and all its shards from the previously taken backups.

 When you run the restore script, the following output can be expected:
 ```